 1. Any male who is Hindu can adopt a son or daughter if he is of sound mind and a major.

-2. At the time of adoption, if the Male Hindu is married and wife is alive, then the consent of wife is necessary for adoption.
+2. At the time of adoption, if the Male Hindu is married, and the wife is alive, then the consent of the wife is necessary for adoption.

-If the wife has renounced the world, or is no more a Hindu or has become of unsound mind, then the consent of wife is not required.
+If the wife has renounced the world, is no longer a Hindu, or has become of an unsound mind, then the consent of the wife is not required.

-3. If there are more than one wife, then the Male Hindu has to take consent of all wives.
+3. If there is more than one wife, then the Male Hindu has to take the consent of all wives.

 Capacity of Female Hindu to Take in Adoption